LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 SocialConnect will be enabled by your LivePerson account team.
 Brands can connect and configure Social media accounts they would like to receive public/private messages from.

-* SocialConnect home is only available to LiveEngage administrators
+* SocialConnect home is only available to administrators
 * Admins can add new accounts by selecting the “Add Account” button, after selection, admins are taken through the Social Channel specific configuration page
 * Facebook
   * Admins log into Facebook utilizing the Facebook account with admin access to the brand page